applied-scientific-technologies/SiLA_Generic_Client/README.md

 We aim to develop a generic SiLA client capable of SiLA server-client communication without the use of additional pre-generated stubs enabling simpler and quicker interaction with SiLA Servers and Devices

-Through the use Flutter Framework a multi-platform client should be achievable, capable of running on mobile devices, desktop machines or as a web application
+Through the use of the Flutter Framework a multi-platform client should be achievable, capable of running on mobile devices, desktop machines or as a web application

 This project does not require the use of external tooling such a code generator or protoc, it aims to generate the required gRPC/Protobuf internally using queried Feature Definitions, because of this the client is self contained and should not require any external software to be run

 A prototype client is currently under development and is capable of querying SiLA Servers and building the required messages to make calls using several basic SiLA types to Properties and Commands

+Early testing with the prototype client has taken place on a number of platforms as shown in the screenshots below

 ## Screenshots